Samantha Dunn

 Samantha Dunn (born 18 June 1964) is a former Australian politician.
 She was a Greens member of the Victorian Legislative Council, representing Eastern Metropolitan Region from 2014 to 2018.
-She lost her seat at the 2018 state election, and subsequently resigned from the party.
+She lost her seat in the 2018 state election, and subsequently resigned from the party.

 She was previously a Yarra Ranges Shire councillor, representing Lyster Ward from 2005 until her election to the Upper House in 2014, being successfully reelected in 2008 and 2012.
 In 2012 she achieved a 53% primary vote, a record for any Greens candidate in Australia.
 During her time as a local Councillor she was President of the VLGA and the Eastern Transport Coalition.